transcriptaze/vpd/GUIDE.md

 _Notes:_
 1. The default background is a transparent rectangle
 2. `rgb` and `rgba` backgrounds can optionally specify a dark mode background colour.
-3. The preloaded background definitions are:
+3. The preloaded background are:
    - `foundation`

-Examples:
+_Examples:_
 ```
 set background #ff00ff
 set background #ff00ff,#00ff00